enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 ---------------

 An application can serve many purposes, building sites is just one of them.
-We will create a site decriptor, and this will let Enonic XP know this app can be added to a site.
+We will create a site descriptor, and this will let Enonic XP know this app can be added to a site.

 Add the following file to your project::